 Lookout Butte Lookout

-Closed — Closed indefinitely due to structural deficiencies discovered in the tower.
-The tower and surrounding area are closed to the public until repairs can be completed.
+Closed indefinitely due to structural deficiencies discovered in the tower.
+Facility engineers have determined the structure is unsound and the lookout is closed to all use until repairs can be completed.

 From Recreation.gov